Bradley S. Taylor, MD, MPH

 Dr. Taylor knows the latest techniques in complex aortic surgery.
 He performs robotic-assisted coronary artery bypass grafting and hybrid revascularization of multi-vessel coronary artery disease.
-His clinical and research interests include robotic cardiac surgery, hybrid revascularization of coronary arteries, valvular heart disease, endovascular and open repair of aortic pathology, including aneurysms and dissections.
-He is also involved in the transcatheter aortic valve repair program.
+His clinical and research interests include robotic cardiac surgery, hybrid revascularization of coronary arteries, valvular heart disease, and endovascular and open repair of aortic pathology (including aneurysms and dissections).
+He is involved in the transcatheter aortic valve repair program.